transloadit/jquery-sdk/Readme.md

 ## Versioning

-Discourse implements the Semantic Versioning guidelines.
+This project implements the Semantic Versioning guidelines.

 Releases will be numbered with the following format: